pauljickling/notes/devops/ansible.md

 `ansible-playbook {playbook} --list-hosts` lists the hosts that will be affected by running the playbook

+`ansible-playbook {playbook} --connection=local` runs the playbook on local host (also referred to as self-provisioning)

 `ansible-playbook {playbook} --extra-vars "{var}={value}"` provides variable values for your playbook.
 Can accept JSON or YML files for variable definitions with the syntax `--extra-vars "@vars.json"`

 `ansible-playbook {playbook} --ask-vault-pass` if you use the `ansible-vault` feature you can use the `--ask-vault-pass` flag to decrypt files encrypted using ansible-vault.